 This major requires dedication and work, but is very rewarding as complex problems become solvable.
 Your classes and study will enable you to develop analytical and predictive models of biology.
 Motivation and an independent work ethic will help you gain skills and knowledge that are desirable in the workforce.

 Majors in Biomathematics & Bioinformatics are well prepared to continue on to graduate school in areas such as mathematics, bioinformatics, computational biology, and mathematical biology.
 The background you will have built will allow you to be successful in any of these areas.
 There are also options for grads who want to go directly into the workforce.
 You will be able to work as a researcher in various scientific or medical industries.
 Some graduates also work in education as secondary or post-secondary teachers.
-You may also be able to apply for a grant in order to pursue independent research.
+You may also be able to apply for a grant to pursue independent research.

 Here is a small sample of the careers that a degree in Biomathematics & Bioinformatics might open up.